textileio/community/docs/hub/buckets.md

 ### Render on IPFS gateways

-Buckets are dynamic folders distributed over IPFS using ThreadsDB.
+Buckets are dynamic folders distributed over IPFS using ThreadDB.
 Each Bucket has a unique [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) address that will allow you to render or fetch your Bucket on any IPFS peer or gateway that supports IPNS (including [ipfs.io](https://ipfs.io) and [Cloudflare](https://cloudflare.com)).

 Buckets can't change the speed that IPNS propogates through the network, but we recommend you explore and try for yourself.
 The [Hub gateway](#explore-on-the-gateway) will always render the latest data right away.